UofS-Pulse-Binfo/vcf_filter/docs/position_search/ps_troubleshoot.rst

 Troubleshoot
 ============

-If you have problem using VCF Position Search, please check:
+If VCF Position Search is not working as expected, please check:

-- if Samtools works
+- if bcftools works properly

-- if files can be downloaded properly in VCF Bulk Loader
+- if vcf files can be downloaded properly in VCF Bulk Loader

 - if compressed vcf file (your_file.vcf.gz) and index file (your_file.vcf.gz.tbi or your_file.vcf.gz.csi) are provided in right directory